lightec-xyz/plonk_verifier_on_icp/README.md

 ```

 # How to run in ICP mainnet
-plonk_verifer deployed at https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=3luut-nqaaa-aaaao-qbcwa-cai. you can run the example on ICP mainnet with the following command.
+plonk_verifer is deployed at https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=3luut-nqaaa-aaaao-qbcwa-cai. you can run the example on ICP mainnet with the following command.

 ```bash
 cd examples